CeeThinwa/knowledge-hub/_sources/ml/blending_the_4.md

 * **Fake avatars on social media** - they can also be used in social engineering scams, where NLP and CV models are used to create a realistic looking person with the aim of fooling people into believing that they are dealing with a real human being on the other side of a chat.

-* **Hate speech** - on social media chats and on phone SMS, nefarious people can use NLP to spread hate speech and/or disinformation; they can also impersonate legitimate institutions and spam millions of unsuspecting customers in order to obtain login credentials and other sensitive information.
+* **Hate speech** - on social media chats and on phone SMS, nefarious people can use NLP to spread hate speech and/or disinformation.

+* **Social engineering** - on email and on phone SMS, nefarious people can use NLP to impersonate legitimate institutions and spam millions of unsuspecting customers in order to obtain login credentials and other sensitive information.

 #### <u>Computer Vision (CV)</u>